Interdisciplinary Learning Sciences Curriculum

 - Quantitative Analysis/Statistics

 Electives will be determined individually by students together with their advisors.
 One elective suited to the student’s area of scholarship is required.
 A current elective offered by HILS faculty is Natural Language Processing on Health Data.
 Other electives are being planned for the future.

 In addition, the HILS program faculty have identified more than 75 potential elective courses across a wide range of research areas at the University of Michigan: biostatistics, public health and policy, ethics, health management, women's studies, nursing, industrial and organizational engineering, epidemiology, social work, and more.

 Applied Practice and In-Depth Research

-A summer learning systems project, completed the summer following the first year of the program, provides students with an opportunity to apply their knowledge and skills.
+A summer learning cycle project, completed the summer following the first year of the program, provides students with an opportunity to apply their knowledge and skills.
 Most students will work with faculty on projects related to their focal area.
 A student interested in learning implementation and behavior change skills may work with a faculty member involved in implementing guideline-concordant care for low-income patients with diabetes in community settings.
 Doctoral students begin the dissertation proposal early on.
 Working closely with their advisor and planning committee, they draft a proposal for their dissertation, following guidelines for nationally-funded research applications.

 Health Infrastructures and Learning Systems Course Sequences